 - History: Study the roots of the gospel tradition through the evolution of gospel music today.
 Explore gospel's cultural relevancy and connection to contemporary music.

-- Master Class: Participate in an elite master class with Grammy and Stellar Award winner Donald Lawrence.
+- Master class: Participate in an elite master class with a visiting artist from the gospel tradition.

 What is the schedule?